Verified CPA contact data

 How is the list segmented by firm size?

 Four tiers, the way buyers actually sell.
-Big 4 (Deloitte, PwC, EY, KPMG), the next 20 to 100 regional and national firms, mid-market firms in the 5 to 50 staff range, and the local one to four-person practices that make up the long tail.
+Big 4 (Deloitte, PwC, EY, KPMG), the next 120 or so regional and national firms, mid-market firms in the 5 to 50 staff range, and the local one-to-four-person practices that make up the long tail.
 Pick a tier and the list narrows to the buyer you can actually win.

 What fields come with each contact?

-Each record carries the contact (verified email, direct dial, LinkedIn), the person's role and seniority such as partner, managing partner, CFO, controller or sole proprietor, and the firm itself: name, website, firm size tier, specialization, location, and years in business.
-On top of that, Orbital's agents can attach custom signals you define.
+Each record carries the contact (verified email, direct dial, LinkedIn), the person's role and seniority such as partner, managing partner, CFO, controller, or sole proprietor, and the firm itself: name, website, size tier, specialization, address, and years in business.
+Orbital's agents can also attach custom signals you define.
 We do not pad records with stale CPA-license rolls.

 Can you tag tax-software signals?

 Yes, and it is one of the most common asks.
-Point our agents at your ICP and they research each firm for which software they run (QuickBooks, Xero, Drake, Lacerte, ProSeries, CCH, UltraTax) and tag the record.
-Other common signals: busy-season hiring, recently incorporated, audit versus tax versus advisory mix, and PCAOB-registered.
+Point our agents at your ICP and they research each firm for which software they run — QuickBooks, Xero, Drake, Lacerte, ProSeries, CCH, UltraTax — and tag the record.
+Other common signals: busy-season hiring, PCAOB-registered, and audit-versus-tax mix.

 Where does the data come from?

-We start from the full population of CPA and accounting firms in the United States, 142,576 of them in our 2026 canonical pull, then attach partner and decision-maker contacts matched from professional profiles, plus firm-level emails sourced directly from the practices.
-Emails are validated by our data source.
-The count is a slice of Orbital's 13,549,104-company US small-business map.
+We start from the full population of US CPA and accounting firms in our 2026 canonical pull, attach partner and decision-maker contacts matched from professional profiles, and validate emails before delivery.
+The full count is a slice of Orbital’s 13,549,104-company US small-business map, filtered to the CPA and accounting category.

 Do you cover sole practitioners?